19hours/sg-statutes/Acts/Bankruptcy Act.md

 (5) The Official Assignee may, having regard to the results of any inquiry or investigation made under this section, apply to the court for the removal of the trustee.

+(6) The Official Assignee may forfeit the security furnished by the trustee under section 35 if —

+(a) the trustee fails to comply with section 81(9) or 86A(1); or

+(b) the trustee fails to submit the report of the administration of the bankruptcy in accordance with section 86F.

+[Act 21 of 2015 wef 01/08/2016]

+(7) The Official Assignee must not forfeit any security until the trustee concerned has been notified in writing to appear before the Official Assignee to show cause why the security furnished by the trustee under section 35 should not be forfeited.

+[Act 21 of 2015 wef 01/08/2016]

+(8) If, after giving the trustee an opportunity to be heard, the Official Assignee is satisfied that the trustee had no reasonable excuse for the failure referred to in subsection (6)(a) or (b), the Official Assignee must forfeit all or part of the security furnished by the trustee under section 35.

+[Act 21 of 2015 wef 01/08/2016]

+(9) In determining whether to forfeit all or part of the security furnished by the trustee under section 35, the Official Assignee is to have regard to the circumstances surrounding the trustee’s failure referred to in subsection (6)(a) or (b) and to any mitigating circumstances.

+[Act 21 of 2015 wef 01/08/2016]

 ### Review by court of trustee’s act, omission or decision

-40\.—(1) If a bankrupt or any of his creditors or any other person is dissatisfied by any act, omission or decision of a trustee in relation to the trustee’s administration of the bankrupt’s estate, he may apply to the court to review such act, omission or decision and on hearing such an application the court may —
+40\.—(1) If the Official Assignee, a bankrupt, any of the bankrupt’s creditors or any other person is dissatisfied by any act, omission or decision of a trustee in relation to the trustee’s administration of the bankrupt’s estate, he may apply to the court to review such act, omission or decision and on hearing such an application the court may —

 (a) confirm, reverse or modify any act or decision of the trustee; or

 (b) give such directions to the trustee or make such other order as it may think fit.

+[Act 21 of 2015 wef 01/08/2016]

 (2) A trustee may apply to the court for directions in relation to any particular matter arising under the bankruptcy.